EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 3. Create a new subdomain, please choose the name of a person known for his/her empathy (examples: mandela, kuanyin)

+### Setting the PHP version

+1. Login in with cPanel

+2. Choose "ntPhpSelector"

+3. Choose the subdomain by going into public_html/{name of subdomain} ***Important:*** You need to press the yellow icon to go *into* a directory, if you press the name of the directory you will select the directory for choosing the PHP version

+At the time of writing the default PHP version is 5.2 (even though it says 5.3 in ntPhpSelector), and the latest version available is now 5.5

 ### Wordpress installation

 1. Login in with cPanel